Xonshiz/anime-dl/ReadMe.md

 -u,--username                          Indicates username for a website.
 [REQUIRED] -p,--password                          Indicates password for a website.
-[REQUIRED] -r,--resolution                        Indicates the desired resolution. (default = 720p) -l,--language                          Selects the language for the show. (default = Japanese) [Langs = english, dub, sub, Japanese, eng]
+[REQUIRED] -r,--resolution                        Indicates the desired resolution. (default = 720p) --skip                                 Skip video downloads (Will only download subtitles) -l,--language                          Selects the language for the show. (default = Japanese) [Langs = english, dub, sub, Japanese, eng]
 ```